dimitri/pgloader/pgloader.1.md

 	  - *create tables*

-		When this option is listed, pgloader creates the table using the meta data found in the `DBF` file, which must contain a list of fields with their data type.
+		When this option is listed, pgloader creates the table using the meta data found in the `MySQL` file, which must contain a list of fields with their data type.
 A standard data type conversion from DBF to PostgreSQL is done.